Qafeen/Laravue/README.md

 npm run build
 ```

-1. All vue components file are placed in src folder.
+1. All vue component files are placed in `src` folder.
 2. Currently Laravue is in development stage.
 3. Feel free to contribute and push this project to next level.